babaraokalyankar/CryptoStream/README.md

    ![Athena Query](r1.png)

-This pipeline not only processes real-time cryptocurrency data but also leverages machine learning to predict market trends and provide valuable insights.
+This pipeline also leverages machine learning to predict market trends and provide valuable insights.